 “In fact –” he warms up to his point — “given the time-scale of your tide, the amount in which you’ve differed is significant.
 SIGNIFICANT.
 It’s not like — ” he pauses, thinking “– it’s not like you’re off by a second or two every year, like — like the sun.
 No. The sun is very reliable.
 (I am a big fan of the sun).

-No, you — We’re talking about being off by hours every twenty-four hours.
+Now, you — We’re talking about being off by hours every twenty-four hours.
 That’s a serious margin of error.”

 He folds his arms, and taps his foot in the sand.
-(It makes a slight squelchy sound).

 There is another pause as the sea does not reply.
 Finally, the man waves both his hands at the sea: